AP-NORC poll: Most say restrict abortion after 1st trimester - WTMJ

 “Abortions are going to happen anyway,” he added.
 “If you’re making it illegal, you’re just chasing it underground.”

 Fingerhut reported from Washington.
-Associated Press video journalist Hillary Powell in Washington contributed to this report.
+Associated Press video journalist Hilary Powell in Washington contributed to this report.

 The AP-NORC poll of 1,125 adults used a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 4.2 percentage points.